Loading...

 • Noun + のあと(で) or V-ta + あと(で).

-• Simply indicates temporal order without emphasis on sequence.
+• Simply indicates temporal order.

 授業(じゅぎょう)のあとで友達(ともだち)()った。